oracle-livelabs/database/truecache/introduction/introduction.md

 # Introduction

-## About this Workshop
+## About Oracle True Cache

+Oracle Database True Cache is an in-memory, consistent, and automatically managed SQL and key-value (object) cache.
+True Cache is conceptually a disk less Active Data Guard (ADG).
 Many large scale Web applications faces performance issues when a a database becomes the bottleneck.
 Run this hands-on workshop to learn how to use True Cache to improve scalability by offloading queries and reducing the number of requests and connections to the primary database.

 Why use True Cache?
 True Cache can be used to scale a read-mostly application even without partitioning data.
 When primary database becomes the bottleneck , True Cache can be used to offload the primary and scale the workload.
 Also the data is always consistent and recent within a single query, this is important when there are joins across multiple rows.

-Estimated Workshop Time: 0 hours 45 minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+*Estimated Workshop Time:* 1 hour

 ![TrueCache introduction](images/truecache-intro.png " ")

 ### Objectives

-Lab 1 Prepare setup.

-Lab 2 Environment setup

-Lab 3 Initialize environment.

-Lab 4 Load data into the database.

-Lab 5 Use truecache through JDBC

-Lab 6 Clean up Stack and Instances
+Run this hands-on workshop to learn how to use True Cache to improve scalability by offloading queries and reducing the number of requests and connections to the primary database.

+Once you complete your setup, the next lab will cover:

+- Creating and loading data to a transaction based schema
+- Running a Java based application using jdbc to connect to the database and run different transactions against primary database first and true cache instance after that, to display how true cache could improve application performance.

 ### Prerequisites (Optional)

-Familiarity with Oracle Database is desirable, but not required Familiarity with Java and JDBC is desirable, but not required Some understanding of cloud and database terms is helpful Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
+- Familiarity with Oracle Database is desirable, but not required
+- Familiarity with Java and JDBC is desirable, but not required
+- Some understanding of cloud and database terms is helpful
+- Familiarity with Oracle Cloud Infrastructure (OCI) is helpful

 ## Learn More

--  **Oracle True Cache **
-[True Cache documentation for internal purposes] (https://docs-uat.us.oracle.com/en/database/oracle/oracle-database/23/odbtc/oracle-true-cache.html#GUID-147CD53B-DEA7-438C-9639-EDC18DAB114B)
+- [True Cache documentation for internal purposes] (https://docs-uat.us.oracle.com/en/database/oracle/oracle-database/23/odbtc/oracle-true-cache.html#GUID-147CD53B-DEA7-438C-9639-EDC18DAB114B)

 ## Acknowledgements
 * **Authors** - Sambit Panda, Consulting Member of Technical Staff , Vivek Vishwanathan Software Developer, Oracle Database Product Management